afeins19/obsdian/classNotes/Research/reads/TimeLLM/Notes - TimeLLM.md

 $$\hat Y \in \mathbb{R}^{N \times H}$$ we then compare this to the actual target result and try to minimize the MSE given by
 $$\frac{1}{H} \sum_{h=1}^H||\hat Y_h - Y_h||_F^2$$
+this is pretty standard NN stuff at the end of the day
+# Look into
+- byte-pair embedding -> used to build up a dictionary
+- outlier detection